Greekforce1821/mycp/README.md

   - You may have tried to overwrite a file for which you do not have permissions.

-**Exit Code 5:** In the event that your program returns exit code 5 after execution, it means that the creation of <report.out> is unsuccessful during the execution of 'mycp.'
+**Exit Code 5:** In the event that your program returns exit code 5 after execution, it means that the creation of <report.out> was unsuccessful during the execution of 'mycp.'
 Specifically:

   - You may not have enough space in your system.